sageserpent-open/kineticMerge/documents/designNotes/problemSpace.md

 example Scala's raw strings versus one with escapes), these are treated as distinct.

 Because file content that is tokenised can match with whitespace insensitivity, we have to pick a winner when copying aligned sections into the merged results - do we choose the base, the left or the right?
-To fall in line with what `git-merge` does, the merge code favours the left-side's section in a match, if it is available, and the right-side otherwise.
+Kinetic Merge departs slightly from what `git-merge` does; the merge code favours the side that made whitespace changes if the other remains exactly the same as the base.
+If both sides have whitespace changes, the left is chosen as a tiebreaker.